20051207/MyStanCode-Project/README.md

 # MyStanCode-Project
-Hello there!/
+Hello there!\
-This respository holds my programming projects done during the period of high school/
+This respository holds my programming projects done during the period of high school.